-Yoga can improve posture, strengthen and tone muscles, and soothe stress away, which is very much needed for the stress filled life of today.
+Yoga can improve posture, strengthen and tone muscles, and soothes pain, which is very much needed for the stress filled life of today.
 Researchers have learned that, besides relieving problem backs, yoga can provide help for people suffering from serious medical conditions like asthma, multiple sclerosis etc.

-Yoga also helps reduce one's odds of heart disease.
+Yoga also helps reduce one's odds of heart disease and reduces inflammations.
 In a study published in the Journal of Alternative and Complementary Medicine, researchers in Timarpur, India, had 15 Army soldiers adopt a twice-daily yoga routine.
 The control group did other exercises which included stretches and slow running.
 After 3 months, the yoga group showed a significant drop in blood pressure; the control group didn't.